Brine pool: Carbon cycling

-While it was initially thought that particulate organic matter (POM) was an important source of carbon for DHABs, due to their depth the concentration of POM reaching the pools it is not significant as originally thought.
+While it was initially thought that particulate organic matter (POM) was an important source of carbon for DHABs, due to their depth, the concentration of POM reaching the pools is not significant as originally thought.
 The majority of fixed carbon is now thought to come from autotrophy, specifically methanogenesis.
 Direct measurements of methane production in DHABs have provided extensive molecular evidence of methanogenesis in these environments.
-Proteomic analysis further support the presence of methanogenesis by identifying the enzyme RuBisCo in various DHABs.
-Interestingly, it has been suggested that instead of CO_{2} or acetoclastic methanogenesis, prokaryotes in DHABs use methylotrophic methanogenesis as it allows for a higher energy yield and the intermediates can be used for osmoprotectants.
+Proteomic analyses further support the presence of methanogenesis by identifying the enzyme RuBisCo in various DHABs.
+Interestingly, it has been suggested that, instead of CO_{2} or acetoclastic methanogenesis, prokaryotes in DHABs use methylotrophic methanogenesis, as it allows for a higher energy yield and the intermediates can be used for osmoprotectants.

 Nitrogen cycling

 One of the key metabolic features of DHABs is the dissimilatory reduction of nitrogen.
-This is predominantly due to the thermodynamic favorability of nitrogen based metabolisms in anaerobic environments.
-In Bannock basin and L’Atalante basin, anammox and denitrification pathways have been identified using a combination of transcriptomics and direct isotope tracking.
+This is predominantly due to the thermodynamic favorability of nitrogen-based metabolisms in anaerobic environments.
+In Bannock basin and L'Atalante basin, anammox and denitrification pathways have been identified using a combination of transcriptomics and direct isotope tracking.
 Other DHABs have been analyzed for anammox pathways using metatranscriptomic techniques with little positive results, which may be due to the limitations of transcriptomic sensitivity.
 In deeper DHAB layers, nitrogen fixation and ammonium assimilation has been observed.
 These reductive pathways require a lot of energy and are mainly performed by methanogens to synthesize osmoprotectants.

 Sulfur cycling

 Due to the high concentration of sulfate (especially in the Uranian Basin), sulfate reduction is extremely important in the biogeochemical cycling of DHABs.
 The highest rates of sulfate reduction tend to be found in the deepest DHAB layers, where redox potential is lowest.
-Sulfate reducing bacteria have been found in the brines of Kebrit deep, Nereus Deep, Erba deep, Atlantis II deep, and Discovery Deep.
+Sulfate reducing bacteria have been found in the brines of Kebrit Deep, Nereus Deep, Erba Deep, Atlantis II Deep, and Discovery Deep.
 Oxidative sulfur pathways help close the biogeochemical sulfur loops within the DHABs.
 There are three main sulfur oxidizing pathways which are likely found in DHABs: